Azure/bicep-registry-modules/avm/res/operational-insights/workspace/table/README.md

 The timestamp to end the restore by (UTC).

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `restoredLogs.sourceTable`

 The table to restore data from.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `restoredLogs.startRestoreTime`

 The timestamp to start the restore from (UTC).

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `retentionInDays`